immutable/imx-core-sdk-kotlin-jvm/README.md

 ---

-# ImmutableX Core SDK Kotlin/JVM
+# Immutable X Core SDK Kotlin/JVM

-The Immutable Core SDK Kotlin/JVM provides convenient access to the Immutable API's for applications written on the Immutable X platform.
+The Immutable X Core SDK Kotlin/JVM provides convenient access to the Immutable API's for applications written on the Immutable X platform.

 ## Documentation